Skip to main content

 GENERAL

 STRICT ASEPTIC TECHNIQUE IS MANDATORY.
 The vial should be shaken before use to ensure a uniform suspension.
 Prior to withdrawal, the suspension should be inspected for clumping or granular appearance (agglomeration).
-An agglomerated product results from exposure to freezing temperatures and should not be used.
-After withdrawal, Kenalog-40 Injection and Kenalog-80 Injection should be injected without delay to prevent settling in the syringe.
+Agglomeration occurs when the drug substance separates from the solution and appears as a white precipitate in the vial.
+An agglomerated product should be discarded and should not be used.
+After withdrawal, KENALOG-40 Injection and KENALOG-80 Injection should be injected without delay to prevent settling in the syringe.
 Careful technique should be employed to avoid the possibility of entering a blood vessel or introducing infection.

 SYSTEMIC